How much does it cost to build an app in 2026?

 Typical development time: 4-8 weeks

-Most business applications land here.
-User accounts, backend logic, real-time features - you’re getting a serious app, but not a rocket control system.
+Most business applications land here, user accounts, backend logic, real-time features.
+A serious app, but not a rocket control system.

 - E-commerce app with payment integration (Stripe, PayPal, local gateways)